-- Those with chronic respiratory disease or cardiovascular disease are a risk group.
+- Those with chronic respiratory illness, infectious diseases or cardiovascular disease generally develop complications.
 This is also the case for people with HIV, diabetes, chronic anemia, and liver or kidney disease patients.

 - People whose lifestyles tend to weaken their immune systems are more likely to get the flu.
 A lack of sleep or a poor diet can, therefore, predispose to it.

 - Smokers are more at risk.

 - People who are anxious or under severe stress may be at higher risk.

 - Certain drugs or treatments weaken immunity and therefore make it more susceptible to viruses, including influenza.
 This is particularly the case with immunosuppressive drugs, chemotherapy treatments, and antibiotics.

 - Suppose the flu mainly affects northern populations during the cold season.
 In that case, it is probably due to the dry air, which weakens the mucous membranes and the confinement inside houses, promoting contagion.